Camosun College is developing a new building for health and social service education on Interurban campus, expected to open in 2019.

 - Laboratory space sized and configured appropriately for simulation equipment, and that allows for re-creation of health care scenarios and environments.

-- Two-storey entrance and foyer space that can be used for socializing, large-scale gatherings, or presentations to showcase health care.
+- Two-storey entrance and foyer space that can be used for socializing, large-scale gatherings, or presentations.

 - Design will incorporate warm, therapeutic, accessible features and meeting spaces to facilitate interdisciplinary, cross-cultural engagement opportunities.